bgates747/agon-vdp-otf/video/src/docs/otf_flags.md

 <b>PRIM_FLAGS_LEFT_EDGE</b><br>
-This flag determines whether to generate code that can draw the primitive with part of its left edge missing, such as hidden off of the left side of the screen.
-This flag must be set for any primitive that will be positioned such that its left edge is hidden, either by being off-screen or clipped by some ancestor.
+This flag determines whether to generate code that can draw the primitive with part of its left edge missing, such as hidden off of the left side of the screen, <i>as a result of being moved (scrolled)</i>.
+This flag must be set for any primitive that will be <i>repositioned</i>
+(after dynamic code generation for it) such that its left edge is hidden, either by being off-screen or clipped by some ancestor.
-This flag is not required when part of the primitive is hidden only by virtue of being underneath some other primitive.
+This flag is not required when part of the primitive is hidden only by virtue of being underneath some other primitive, and is not required for a static primitive that happens to be clipped (meaning that part of it will never be drawn).

 <b>PRIM_FLAGS_RIGHT_EDGE</b><br>
-This flag determines whether to generate code that can draw the primitive with part of its right edge missing, such as hidden off of the right side of the screen.
-This flag must be set for any primitive that will be positioned such that its right edge is hidden, either by being off-screen or clipped by some ancestor.
+This flag determines whether to generate code that can draw the primitive with part of its right edge missing, such as hidden off of the right side of the screen, <i>as a result of being moved (scrolled)</i>.
+This flag must be set for any primitive that will be <i>repositioned</i>
+(after dynamic code generation for it) such that its right edge is hidden, either by being off-screen or clipped by some ancestor.
-This flag is not required when part of the primitive is hidden only by virtue of being underneath some other primitive.
+This flag is not required when part of the primitive is hidden only by virtue of being underneath some other primitive, and is not required for a static primitive that happens to be clipped (meaning that part of it will never be drawn).

 <b>PRIM_FLAGS_CAN_DRAW</b><br>
 This OTF-internal flag determines whether a primitive can be